wyfo/apischema/docs/data_model.md

 ## Skip dataclass field

-Dataclass fields can be excluded from *Apischema* processing by using `apischema.metadata.skip` in the field metadata
+Dataclass fields can be excluded from *apischema* processing by using `apischema.metadata.skip` in the field metadata

 ```python
 {!skip_field.py!}